batsteek/PGWP-Landy/README.md

 **About**
 ==
 Landy is a flexible one-page fully responsive HTML template © Paolo Tripodi, 2014 and released under MIT license.
-For more informations about **Landi**, visit : https://github.com/paolotripodi/Landy-v1.0
+For more informations about **Landy**, visit : https://github.com/paolotripodi/Landy-v1.0